FREDA: Flexible Relation Extraction Data Annotation: Evaluation

 \subsection{Challenge RE dataset}

-\newcite{rosenman2020exposing} created a more challenging dataset based on 30 out of 41 TACRED relations, called Challenge RE (CRE).
+\citet{rosenman2020exposing} created a more challenging dataset based on 30 out of 41 TACRED relations, called Challenge RE (CRE).
 It is relatively balanced, i.e. the number of positive examples is similar to the number of negative examples, whereas TACRED is highly imbalanced.
 Furthermore, each annotated sentence contains at least two entity pairs that are compatible with the relation the sentence is annotated for, aiming to reveal models that learned to classify sentences rather than classifying entity pairs in a sentence, which would lead to high recall but low precision.
 Therefore, this dataset is considered to be more challenging than the TACRED test set.
 CRE was specifically created as a challenging dataset in order to test the generalization capabilities of models, for example, trained on TACRED.

-We identified 7 relations in CRE that are fully compatible with 7 of FREDA's relations\footnote{CRE and TACRED also contain partially overlapping relations with ours, such as \textit{per:children}, \textit{per:parents} (inverse of the previous), \textit{per:city\_of\_birth} or \textit{per:country\_of\_birth}.
-However, these relations can be seen as subsets of some of our relations and can therefore not be used for testing.}, therefore the previously trained models on FREDA datasets can be used to be tested on the CRE dataset for these relations.
-In order to compare, we chose the KnowBERT-W+W model from \newcite{peters2019knowledge}, a knowledge-enhanced version of BERT through the integration of WordNet \cite{miller1995wordnet} and a subset of Wikipedia.
+We identified 7 relations in CRE that are fully compatible with 7 of FREDA's relations. , therefore the previously trained models on FREDA datasets can be used to be tested on the CRE dataset for these relations.
+In order to compare, we chose the KnowBERT-W+W model from \citet{peters2019knowledge}, a knowledge-enhanced version of BERT through the integration of WordNet \cite{miller1995wordnet} and a subset of Wikipedia.
 It also uses entity markers for relation prediction and is trained on TACRED and shows state-of-the-art results on the TACRED test set.

 Table \ref{tab:cre_results} shows the results on the CRE dataset for both approaches.
 Overall, the F1 scores show that models based on FREDA often perform significantly better than KnowBERT-W+W, resulting in a higher total average.
 Another observation is that KnowBERT-W+W shows a very high recall compared to precision, which is expected due to the nature of TACRED and the resulting lack of generalization when tested on a more challenging dataset, such as CRE.
 FREDA's models, on the other hand, show a more balanced precision and recall, indicating that they pay more attention to which entity is subject and which is object, i.e. our datasets may lead to better generalization properties for models when trained on them, compared to TACRED.
 This also indicates that our sentence pre-selection step with keywords and distant supervision, which is important to end up with balanced datasets, is relatively general and does not necessarily only pre-select easy sentences, while still leading to a high F1 score when trained and tested on (see Table \ref{tab:results}).